devdahyuk/LGGram-Z990-Hackintosh/README.md

 ## Which macOS Version can be installed?
 - macOS 12.0.1 up to 12.2 (didn't test 12.5, if you want to, use latest version for monterey)
-- macOS Ventura Beta 5 (will be release, still testing due to some issues)
+- macOS Ventura Beta 5
 <br>Warning!
 Big Sur cannot be installed as this EFI was designed for Monterey

 ## What's Working?